robert17/iotf-rtd/docs/embeddedc/embedcintro.rst

 Passing as parameters
 -------------------------------------------

-The function 'initialize' takes the following details to connect to the IoT Foundation service:
+The 'initialize' function takes the following details to connect to the IoT Foundation service:

 -   client - Pointer to the *iotfclient*
 -   org - Your organization ID
 -   type - The type of your device
--   id - The ID of your device
+-   id - The device ID
 -   authmethod - Method of authentication (the only value currently supported is “token”)
 -   authtoken - API key token (required if auth-method is “token”)

 .. code:: c